Abhishek08/Docker/DockerSwarm.md

 # Docker Swarm

-Docker Swarm is a container orchestration tool built and managed by Docker, Inc.
-It is the native clustering tool for Docker.
+Docker swarm is a container orchestration tool, meaning that it allows the user to manage multiple containers deployed across multiple host machines.

 ### Features of Docker Swarm